JohnnyBlocks/JBs-Lab-Production/_posts/stories/2023-01-07-jsaux-180-adapter.md

 permalink: /:categories/jsaux-180-adapter.html
 image: assets/images/jsaux-180.webp
 ---

-We've been waiting and January 15th is the date.
-Amazon will have the [JSAUX 180 USB-C Adapter](https://amzn.to/3ZhnBit) for order.
+The [JSAUX 180 USB-C Adapter](https://amzn.to/3ZhnBit) is available for order on Amazon.
 No more awkward cables.<!--more-->

 ## Such Convenience